Ontraport/PilotPress/readme.txt

 If you have Pilotpress installed, you can create a new page and simply enter "[login_page]" (excluding quotes) and that page will then have a login box for users to use.

 == Changelog ==

+= 1.6.0 =
+* Important security updates.
+* Merge fields can now be nested within pilotpress_show_if blocks.
+* Merge fields are now updated in real time and do not require the user to logout and login.
+* The following shortcodes can now be used: pilotpress_show_if, pilotpress_login_page, pilotpress_field.
+These shortcodes should be used to avoid conflicts with other plugins.
+The existing shortcodes will continue to function.
+* Fixed the "From Computer" and "From URL" tab on the "Add OfficeAutoPilot Media" page.

 = 1.5.9b =
 * Newly created users synced from OAP have the nickname field in WordPress properly set